Centrepoint (commune): After Centrepoint

 In March 2000, the trust that owned the property was disestablished by order of The High Court of New Zealand, and all assets placed under administration by the newly formed New Zealand Communities Growth Trust.

 The new trust then leased property to the New Community Group, made up of former Centrepoint members, who formed the Anahata Eco-village.
 By 2004, about 20 adults and 8 children were resident.
 In 2007, a group of artists took over the property on a short-term lease and renamed it as Kahikatea Eco-village and art-space.

 In December 2008, the Public Trust, as trustee for the New Zealand Community Growth Trust, announced the sale of the 7.6 ha property and communal living buildings to The Prema Charitable Trust, which subsequently established the Wellpark College North Shore campus on the site as part of the Kawai Purapura Retreat Centre.
-The centre was closed in May 2024 due to an eviction order from the Prema Chartiable Trust.
+The centre was closed in May 2024 due to an eviction order from the Prema Charitable Trust.
 The site caught fire in January 2025, at which point the buildings were derelict and believed to be occupied by squatters.